rhomobile/rhomobile-docs/docs/en/edge/guide/apiusage.md

 For example, if a 2.2 application activates the barcode scanner on Page1 with a callbackhandler, navigating to a page with no scanner will disable it.
 Depending on the desired behavior, an equivalent 5.2 app must handle the setting or disabling of the scanner on page load.

 ## Removed APIs
-The following APIs have been removed from Rhomobile 5.2
+The following APIs are no longer included in the RhoMobile Suite:

 * [DateTimePicker](../rhodesapi/datetimepicker-api) - There are many HTML5 options available for this
 * [Airbeam](../rhoelements/airbeam) - Can be controlled via [System.runApplication](../api/system#mrunApplication)